Angel Number 6

 It asks whether your professional life gives you room to contribute to the welfare of others in a sustainable way.

-The practical question is whether your service has boundaries.
+The useful question is whether your service has boundaries.
 If 6 keeps appearing during a work period, the useful focus is on whether your giving is structured enough to last, or whether burnout is approaching under the banner of dedication.

 "6 does not reward self-destruction in the name of service.
 The best caregivers are the ones who have figured out how to replenish what they spend.
 Sustainable care is better care."